apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>createPolicy defines the policy for creating the PersistentVolumeClaim, enum values:
-- Never: do nothing if the PersistentVolumeClaim not exists.
-- IfNotPresent: create the PersistentVolumeClaim if not present and the accessModes only contains &lsquo;ReadWriteMany&rsquo;.</p>
+<p>createPolicy defines the policy for creating the PersistentVolumeClaim, enum values:<br />- Never: do nothing if the PersistentVolumeClaim not exists.<br />- IfNotPresent: create the PersistentVolumeClaim if not present and the accessModes only contains &lsquo;ReadWriteMany&rsquo;.</p><br />
 </td>
 </tr>
 <tr>